BAFICI: Buenos Aires International Indie Film Festival

 El Centro Cultural San Martín is again hosting films and will be hosting a large part of the programming.

-Also along Corrientes visitors can also find Cine Lorca, the Alliance Francaise, Teatro San Martin, Cine Cosmos, and the Arthaus Cultural Center (at Bartolome Mitre 400).
+Also along Corrientes Avenue, visitors can also find Cine Lorca, the Alliance Francaise, Teatro San Martin, Cine Cosmos, and the Arthaus Cultural Center (at Bartolome Mitre 400).

 Theaters in wealthier neighborhoods such as Belgrano and Recoleta are out.